Gymnastics Conditioning vs Strength Training: What’s the Difference?

 GoalGeneral fitness, endurance, injury preventionBuild muscle force and power

-LoadMostly bodyweightBodyweight or added resistance (e.g., weights)
+LoadMostly bodyweightBodyweight + added resistance (weights, bands)

 Reps/SetsHigher volume, moderate intensityLower volume, higher intensity